Wall-Go/WallGo/docs/source/faqs.rst

 - **I want to use a different set of matrix elements, is this possible?**

     Definitely!
 You can load your own matrix elements file.
-[Here we need we write what the requirements are].
+The default format is a JSON file with a specific structure, described in detail in the WallGo paper.

 - **Can I compute the matrix elements for my model using FeynRules, FeynArts and FeynCalc?**
     Yes, this works as an alternative to the WallGo MatrixElements pacakge, and in fact we used this to cross check our results.
-We have included an example in the repository for the `WallGo MatrixElements package <https://github.com/Wall-Go/WallGoMatrix>`_.
-Take a look at `tests/FeynCalc`.
+We have included an example in the repository for the `WallGoMatrix package <https://github.com/Wall-Go/WallGoMatrix>`_.
+Take
+    a look at the directory `tests/FeynCalc`.

 - **I do not have a Mathematica license, can I still generate matrix elements?**